 The Utility segment has numerous municipal franchises under which it uses public roads and certain other rights-of-way and public property for the location of facilities.
-When necessary, the Utility segment renews such franchises.

-The Company makes its annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and any amendments to those reports, available free of charge on the Company's website, www.nationalfuelgas.com, as soon as reasonably practicable after they are electronically filed with or furnished to the SEC.
+The Company makes its annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and any amendments to those reports, available free of charge on the Company's website, www.nationalfuel.com, as soon as reasonably practicable after they are electronically filed with or furnished to the SEC.
 The information available at the Company's website is not part of this Form 10-K or any other report filed with or furnished to the SEC.